14 Surfboard Brands We Love

 Firewire Surfboards

-Find out more about Firewire Surfboards and other surfboard brands that use their technology here.
+Find out more about Firewire Surfboards

 DHD

-Growing up on the Gold Coast, Darren has been immersed in surfing culture for over 50 years and he’s one of the world’s most respected surfboard shapers.
+Growing up on the Gold Coast, Darren has been immersed in surfing culture for over 50 years, and he’s one of the world’s most respected surfboard shapers.

-Darren has spent his life perfecting his designs, now he pumps out a whole catalogue of high-performance focused sticks with the DNA range being a massive hit with pro and amateur surfers.
+Darren has spent his life perfecting his designs.
+Now, he pumps out a whole catalogue of high-performance focused sticks, with the DNA range being a massive hit with pro and amateur surfers.

 Check out all the DHD boards here.